cherryjain12/FileExplorer/README.md

     (c): Tough recursive delete is implemented but user can delete only one directory/file at a time whether it be empty or filled.

-    (d): Similar is the case with creating a directory or a file.
+    (d): Similar is the case with creating a directory or a file, (i.e. only one file/directory will be created per command).

     (e): Unlike creating or deleting a file or a directory on one go, user can move/copy multiple files/directories at a time.